What Is an Effects Loop?

 Parallel Effects Loop

 In a parallel loop, your signal splits into two paths.
-One path goes through the effects loop (the "wet" path), and the other bypasses the loop entirely (the "dry" path).
-The two paths are then blended back together before hitting the power amp.
-Most parallel loops have a Mix or Blend knob that controls how much of the wet signal gets mixed in.
+One path routes through the effects loop (the "wet" path), and the other bypasses the loop entirely (the "dry" path).
+Both paths recombine before reaching the power amp.
+Most parallel loops include a Mix or Blend knob that controls the wet/dry ratio.

 Advantages:

-- Your dry tone is always preserved — even if your effects pedal degrades the signal, the dry path keeps your core tone intact
+- Your dry tone is always preserved.
+Even if your effects pedal degrades the wet path, the dry path maintains your core signal integrity.

-- Great for blending in subtle amounts of reverb, chorus, or delay without overwhelming your dry tone
+- Effective for blending subtle amounts of reverb, chorus, or delay without overwhelming the dry tone

-- Less sensitive to level mismatches — if your pedal's output is a bit low, you just turn up the mix
+- More forgiving of level mismatches; if your pedal's output runs slightly low, you compensate with the mix control

 Disadvantages:

-- Phase issues — If your pedal introduces a slight delay to the wet signal (even a few milliseconds), it can cause phase cancellation when blended with the dry signal.
-This can make your tone sound thin, hollow, or weird.
+- Phase issues.
+If your pedal introduces even a few milliseconds of latency to the wet signal, it causes phase cancellation when summed with the dry path.
+This makes your tone sound thin or hollow in ways that are hard to diagnose.

-- Effects that need 100% wet won't work properly — If you set your delay to 50% wet on the pedal, and the parallel loop is set to 50% mix, you're actually getting 25% delay in your final signal.
-You need to set your pedals to 100% wet (kill dry) in a parallel loop and use the loop's Mix knob to control the blend.
+- Wet signal math gets tricky.
+If you set your delay to 50% wet on the pedal, and the parallel loop is set to 50% mix, you're getting 25% delay in your final output.
+You need to set your pedals to 100% wet (kill dry) in a parallel loop and control the blend exclusively with the loop's Mix knob.

 Amps that use parallel loops: Mesa Boogie (Dual Rectifier, Mark V), some Bogner amps, some Fender amps.